U.S. Immigration Solutions for Entrepreneurs and Startups

 The L-1A is a non-immigrant visa for intracompany transferees who work in managerial or executive positions in a company located outside the United States.
 It allows U.S. companies to obtain authorization for qualified employees from their foreign branches to come and work in the United States.

 The main benefit of this visa is that it is available year-round and has no minimum education requirement.
-The spouse of the visa applicants can also accompany them and work in the U.S. It has a maximum of 7 years but opens a path to a permanent residency (green card).
+The spouse of the visa applicants can also accompany them and work in the U.S. This visa category has a maximum of 7 years but opens a path to a permanent residency (green card).

-The main limit of the L-1 is that it allows the visa holder to work only for the specific L company.
+The main limitation of the L-1 visa is that it allows the visa holder to work only for the specific L company.
 No other endeavors are permitted.

 H-1B Visa

-The main issue with this visa is that a startup without funding and under the founder's control would face challenges meeting the visa requirements.
-However, with the proper incorporation strategy, he may be eligible to apply for the H-1B.
+Startups without funding and under the founder's control may have difficulty meeting the requirements of this visa.
+However, entrepreneurs with the right incorporation strategy may be eligible to apply for the H-1B visa.

 E-2 Visa

-The E-2 nonimmigrant classification allows a national of a treaty country (https://travel.state.gov/content/travel/en/us-visas/visa-information-resources/fees/treaty.html) to be admitted to the United States when investing a substantial amount of capital in a U.S. business.
+The E-2 Visa Application process allows a national of a treaty country ) to be admitted to the United States when investing a substantial amount of capital in a U.S. business.
+To learn about eligible treaty countries, go to:

-Another important consideration is that at least 50% of the ownership must be held by – nationals of the treaty country to qualify.
-If, later on, this ownership is diluted and goes below the required 50%, then the E-2 visa holder will no longer be eligible for it.
+Another important consideration is that nationals of the treaty country must hold at least 50% of the ownership to qualify.
+If this ownership is diluted and falls below the required 50% later, the E-2 visa holder will no longer be eligible for it.

-Although the E-2 visa is not considered a dual intent visa, obtaining a green card after obtaining an E-2 status is possible.
+Although the E-2 visa is not considered a dual intent visa, obtaining a green card after securing an E-2 status is possible.

-An O-1A visa is a good option for founders who have extraordinary abilities in the sciences, technology, arts, education, or business and have been recognized nationally or internationally for their achievements.
+Our O-1 Visa expert services help entrepreneurs and investors obtain the O-1A visa, a good option for founders with extraordinary abilities in the sciences, technology, arts, education, or business and who have been recognized nationally or internationally for their achievements.

-It is an option to consider if a startup owner happens to be extraordinary, which means that he has documented expertise and is among the top-tier specialists in his field.
+It is an option to consider if a startup owner is extraordinary, meaning they have documented expertise and are among the top-tier specialists in their field.
 The candidate will need to meet three of eight criteria.
 Venture-backed founders usually meet high remuneration and critical employment criteria.
 Those who participate in selective accelerator programs may also meet the membership criteria in an organization that requires outstanding achievements.

 This visa requires a petitioning employer.
-Thus, for the startup owner to qualify for it, a business must be created in the U.S.
+Thus, a startup must first be created in the U.S. for the startup owner to qualify for it.

-One benefit of this visa is that processing times are not very long, and premium processing is available.
-It also allows the visa holder's spouse to live and work here.
-Although it is not categorized as a dual intent visa, it can lead to an EB-1A green card.
+One benefit of this visa is its short processing times, with premium processing available.
+It also permits the visa holder's spouse to live and work in the U.S. Although not classified as a dual intent visa, it can lead to an EB-1A green card.

 Immigrant Visas (Green Card)